jimright/cloudera-deploy/public-cloud/aws/terraform/README.md

 # CDP Public Cloud - Environment and Data Services Example

-Constructs a CDP Public Cloud Environment, Datalake and specified Data Services.
+Constructs a CDP Public Cloud Environment, Datalake and specified Data Services on AWS.

 > Uses the [cdp-tf-quickstarts](https://github.com/cloudera-labs/cdp-tf-quickstarts) Terraform module, called via Ansible, to generate the AWS infrastructure pre-requisite resources and the CDP environment and datalake.
 The [cloudera.cloud](https://github.com/cloudera-labs/cloudera.cloud) Ansible collection is used to deploy the data services.